Military.com: History

+On June 24, 2025, CareerBuilder + Monster filed for Chapter 11 bankruptcy protection in an effort to facilitate a sale of its job board operations to JobGet.
+Military.com is to be sold to Canadian media company Valnet.
+The company listed assets between $50 million and $100 million, and liabilities between $100 million and $500 million.

 Criticisms

 Military.com has been criticized for taking advertising from for-profit colleges.
 Its former partner in lead generation, QuinStreet, previously settled with the U.S. government after being accused of preying on veterans.
-Military.com ended its relationship with QuinStreet in 2019.